ayshajamjam/Enhanced-Google-Search-API-Information-Retrieval/README.md

 # Information Extraction Project

-**Goal:** develop an information retrieval system that takes user relevance feedback to improve search results (disambiguate queries and improve the relevance of the query results)
+**Goal:** develop an information retrieval system that takes user relevance feedback to improve search results.
+We needed to disambiguate queries and improve the relevance of the query results.
+For example, given the query 'milky way', Google provides all sorts of results including about chocolates, space, and restaurants.
+After getting feedback from the user, the program determines the next best query based on the relevant results to be 'milky way galaxy nasa'.

 ### Setting Up the Project Locally
 1. pip3 install virtualenv